ederdey49/Pi_In_The_Sky/README.md

 ### Planning

+#### Objective

+The goal for this project is to get a raspberry pi zero into the air, while recording acceleration data.
+Also, the pi should make a sound at the apex of its flight.

 #### Idea

 Our basic idea is to make a drone with controlled flight.
 We will use four DC motors with propellers to control height, like a standard drone, but we will control the drone's horizontal movement with a fifth motor and propeller.
 We will use a wireless gamepad to increase and decrease the drone's altitude, rotate the directional motor, and change the speed of the directional motor.